aggeor/backend-API-test/VesselAPI/README.md

 Download XAMPP and follow the installer's instructions.

-After installing XAMPP, download the contents of this repository and move them in the following directory, where XAMPP is installed :
+After installing XAMPP, download the contents of this repository and move the VesselAPI folder in the following directory, where XAMPP is installed :

 ```
 C:\xampp\htdocs\VesselAPI